Diseases Transmitted By Ticks

 Rocky Mountain Spotted Fever

-This dangerous disease is transmitted through the Lone star tick and the American dog tick.
+This dangerous disease is transmitted through the Lone Star and the American dog tick.
 It is caused by Rickettsia parasitic bacteria.
 When infected, you will feel severely ill and immediate treatment is required.

 The first symptoms are sudden rising fever, headache, nausea with vomiting, muscle pain and skin rash.
 Diarrhea and abdominal pain may occur.
 In the early stages, the disease is difficult to diagnose since the skin rash becomes visible only about six days after the first symptoms.